 Rosacea is a skin condition that affects more than 16 million people in the United States.

 One of the scariest things about all forms of cancer— especially skin cancer— is that you don’t necessarily have to have a genetic predisposition to it.
 Meaning that anyone at virtually anytime can get it— no matter what your race, gender, family history, or socioeconomic status is.
 And although there are certain factors that can […]

 According to the National Eczema Association, more than 31 million Americans have some form of eczema.

-If this isn’t your first rodeo— aka your first time visiting Gwinnett Dermatology— feel free to skip to the next blog post.
+If this isn’t your first rodeo— aka your first time visiting Gwinnett Dermatology and Georgia Dermatology Partners— feel free to skip to the next blog post.
 However, if you are a new patient, we have a few tips to help make your first appointment faster and more effective.
-Stop Apply Certain Creams If you are coming into our office […]
+Stop Apply Certain Creams If you are […]

 Why Is Sunscreen Still Necessary in the Winter?
 You know the drill: During the hot summer months, you religiously apply sunscreen before you head to the…